The 10 Rules for getting your conference logo design right

 3. Your conference logo should not hurt the eyes

 So no complicated illustrations and no clutter.
 Simple and straightforward, basic is better.
+Use clean lines and minimal design elements to make the logo versatile and easy to recognise.

 4. Your logo is not a technicolour dreamcoat